AnmolSirola/NFT-Toolbox-c2siorg/documentation/docs/Contracts/initializeContract.md

 # Initialize Contract Object

 Before jumping into any functionality, a Contract object has to be initialized in the Toolbox.

+# Initializing Ethereum Contract

-This is done with the `initContract` function.
+This is done with the `initEthereumContract` function for Ethereum.

 ## Parameters

-The parameters of `initContract` function are described as follows.
+The parameters of `initEthereumContract` function are described as follows.

 | Name         | Type   | Description                                                                                                                                           |
 | ------------ | ------ | ----------------------------------------------------------------------------------------------------------------------------------------------------- |